Khalilsqu/GIFtoolsCookbook/content/objectFunctionality/inversion/editOptions/dcip.rst

 		- For DC inversion, the data are the observed voltage, normalized by the transmitter current (i.e. :math:`\Delta V/ \!
 I` ).
 		- For IP inversion, the data are the apparent intrinsic chargeabilities where :math:`\eta_a \in [0,1]`.
+		- Data format:
+			- **Surface Data Format (recommended)**: Use this data format if the electrodes are at the surface.
+The Z-values will be excluded from the output data file and the forward modeling code will take care of projecting them at the surface.
+This avoid the risk of having electrodes in the air or underground.
+			- **General Data Format**: Use this option if any electrode is underground.
+The Z-values are specified in the output data file.

 	- **Topography:**